mansi291995/Reading-News-program/README.md

 # Reading-News-program
-It will read the news..when run the code by using python.
+It will read the news..when you run the code by using python.
+setup:
+install modules
+requests
+win32